Palashio/libra/README.md

  dimensionalityReduc("I want to estimate number of crime", path_to_dataset)

 ```
-Instructions are provided in the dimensionality reduction pipeline because it identifies which objective you would like to maximize the accuracy for.
-It helps with providing users with the best modification pipeline.
+Instructions like "I want to model x" are provided in the dimensionality reduction pipeline because it identifies which prediction objective you would like to maximize the accuracy for.
+Providing this instruction helps Libra provide users with the best modification pipeline.

-Libra current supports feature importance identifier using random forest regressor, indepedent component analysis, and principle component analysis.
-The output of this function should look something like this:
+Libra current supports feature importance identification using random forest regressor, indepedent component analysis, and principle component analysis.
+The output of the dimensionalityReduc() function should look something like this:

 ```
 Baseline Accuracy: 0.9752906976744186